msisdev/dotato/README.md

 ✏️ Config files are clear.
 - `dotato.yaml`: declare original path of dotfiles
-- `.dotatoignore`: select files that you are interested
+- `.dotatoignore`: select files that you need

 🚚 Choose command mode.
 - **file mode**: copy dotfiles into your directory (like snapshot)